 SISHK believes in providing a student-centric and ICT-enriched mode of learning and teaching.
 Our students study the theoretical and practical aspects of the use of technology in today’s society and the use of software applications to tackle and solve problems.
 Our primary students develop a set of ICT skill competencies which represent a basic level of knowledge, skills and values that pupils need in order to fully benefit from a curriculum enriched with ICT, and eventually thrive in a technology-driven society.
 In lower secondary, students learn to analyse, design, program and evaluate ICT systems and solutions.
 They also learn media-making techniques, basic web development and programming.
 In upper secondary, students can choose to study ICT or Computer Science for their IGCSE and at diploma level, there is a choice of Information Technology in a Global Society or Computer Science at Standard and Higher Levels.

 The Mathematics curriculum at SISHK is academically rigorous.
-It is designed to nurture a passion for Maths and enables students to use their mathematical problem-solving skills in everyday life.
+It is designed to nurture a passion for Mathematics and enables students to use their mathematical problem-solving skills in everyday life.
 In the Preparatory Years and Primary Section, Mathematics focuses on helping our students to lay a strong foundation in the subject, learn to apply their mathematical knowledge and skills in everyday use and also to build confidence and foster an interest in Mathematics.
-In lower secondary, the curriculum is based on the Singapore curriculum and prepares our students for the study of mathematics at IGCSE and Diploma levels.
-For IGCSE, students may choose between the Accelerated Mathematics or Dual Mathematics programmes for IGCSE.
-In Accelerated Mathematics, students complete the IGCSE Maths curriculum in the first eight months in Secondary Three and proceed to read IGCSE Additional Maths in Secondary Four.
-In the Dual Maths programme, students read both IGCSE Maths and Additional Maths concurrently and sit for the examinations in Secondary Four.
-Diploma students can choose Mathematics or Mathematical Studies for Standard Level; for Higher Level, the choices of Mathematics or Further Mathematics are available.
+In lower secondary, the curriculum is based on the Singapore curriculum and prepares our students for the study of mathematics at the IGCSE and Diploma levels.
+For IGCSE, students are enrolled into the Dual Mathematics programme where students read both IGCSE Mathematics (0580) and Additional Mathematics (0606) concurrently and sit for the examinations in secondary four.
+Diploma students can choose between the Higher Level or Standard Level of either of the new IB subjects: Mathematics Analysis and Approaches (MAA) or Mathematics Applications and Interpretation (MAI).